New Jerusalem: 4 Ezra, 2 Baruch, 3 Baruch

 As evidenced above, the historical progression of New Jerusalem language is specifically tied to conflict.
 The Babylonian Exile, Antiochene persecutions, and corrupt leadership in Jerusalem incited apocalyptic responses with a vision for a New Jerusalem.
 In the 1st century CE, an even greater conflict exploded in Iudaea province; the Roman destruction of Jerusalem, as well as the other Roman-Jewish Wars.
 Subsequent apocalyptic responses fundamentally altered the New Jerusalem eschatology for Jews and Early Christians.

 At the core, apocalypses are a form of theodicy.
 They respond to overwhelming suffering with the hope of divine intercession and a perfected World to Come.
-The destruction of the Second Temple in 70 meant an end to Second Temple Judaism.
+The destruction of the Second Temple in 70 CE meant an end to Second Temple Judaism.
 Naturally, apocalyptic responses to the disaster followed.
 This section will first cover 4 Ezra and 2 Baruch.
 Fourth Ezra and 2 Baruch are important for two reasons.
 First, they look for a Temple in Heaven, not the eschaton.
 Second, these texts exhibit the final new Temple texts in Judaism.
 Jewish texts like 3 Baruch began to reject a restored Temple completely.
 However, these texts were deemed to be apocryphal by the Rabbis who maintained the belief in a Third Temple as central to Rabbinic Judaism.

 The Jewish apocalypse of 4 Ezra is a text contained in the apocryphal book 2 Esdras.
 The genre of 4 Ezra is historical fiction, set thirteen years after the Babylonian destruction of Jerusalem.
 Fourth Ezra is dated approximately in 83 CE, thirteen years after the Roman destruction of Jerusalem.
 The story follows Ezra's period of mourning following Jerusalem's fall.
 Ezra is Job-like in his criticism of God's allowance of Jerusalem's downfall.

 In Ezra's deep state of grief, he meets a woman lamenting over Jerusalem.
 Ezra consoles the woman, and tells her to, "shake off your great sadness, and lay aside your many sorrows… the Most High may give you rest."
 (4 Ezra 10:24).
 Suddenly, the woman is transfigured in an array of bright lights.
 She transforms into the New Jerusalem being rebuilt.
 As a bereaved widow she convinced Ezra to apply solace to himself through the image of a New Jerusalem.